 So, how can you avoid becoming a statistic?
 Here are some ideas from the experts:

 Talk to Each Other to Avoid Financial Stress

-- A poll by the National Foundation for Credit Counseling found 68% of engaged couples have negative attitudes about discussing money.
+- A poll by the National Foundation for Credit Counseling found that 68% of engaged couples have negative attitudes about discussing money.
 To 45%, it’s “necessary but awkward,” and 7% say it’s “likely to lead to a fight.”
 Five percent predict it would call off the wedding.

 - As a result, couples don’t talk about finances.
 A Fidelity survey found that over one-third don’t know their partner’s salary, of which 72% think they communicate “very well” about finances.

 It’s not surprising: What’s romantic about debt, budgets, or taxes?
 Nobody can ensure newlywed happiness, but experts agree: Don’t wait or financial stress will be the result.